-Sure, Godzilla vs. Kong isn’t going to win Best Picture at the Oscars, but this sensory-smothering film (now in cinemas) is not without its virtues.
+Sure, Godzilla vs. Kong isn’t going to win Best Picture at the Oscars, but this sensory-smothering film is not without its virtues.
 Here’s Luke Buckmaster’s review.

 One does not expect a skyscraper-sized mutant lizard or a 337 foot ape to be good at reading the room—or even able to read at all.
 Yet the titular bath tub toys in Godzilla vs. Kong seem strangely in tune with the zeitgeist.
 In the sense that during the current moment audiences, worn down by a pandemic, anecdotally seem very much in the mood for what they’re cookin’—keen to return to dumb things we did in the not-too-distant past, such as gathering in the dark to watch movies we’re pretty sure are going to be bad.